-No-Bake Energy Bar Recipe: Gluten Free and Paleo Diet
+No-Bake Energy Bar Recipe for Gluten-Free and Paleo Diets

 Energy Bar Recipe: Easy and No-Bake

 I am not on a Paleo diet; however, I do experiment with a lot of Paleo recipes.
 I do intense workouts on a regular basis and train for races once in a while.
 You will find these energy bars in my gym bag instead of the commercially made energy bars.
 I love to eat whole, organic foods that are close to their natural sources.